Urbandub: Influence (2003)

 With the release of their second effort, INFLUENCE on Lighter Records (Backyard Studio), Urbandub took on a new form, changing their sound with a new drummer (From Jed Honrado to Jerros Dolino).
 Jerros continued to record tracks with band, but left sometime in 2003 when he decided to leave for undisclosed reasons.
 The band then recruited JanJan Mendoza.
 It was the sound in this album that clearly defined the steps that Urbandub would start to take.
 INFLUENCE includes radio-released singles such as "Gone" and, their most famous release to date, "Soul Searching", which won the award as Best Song of the Year in the NU107 Rock Awards 2003.
 The album also won as the Album of the Year Award in the NU107 Rock Awards 2004.
-They also released a single called "A New Tattoo".
-They dedicate this song to a former friend Juan Paulo Hidalgo.
+They also released a single called "A New Tattoo", dedicated to a former friend Juan Paulo Hidalgo.

 During this time, the band also experienced the dangers brought by rival frat/gang wars in Cebu as guitarist John Dinopol was mistakenly shot at by a motorcycle riding headhunter of an undisclosed fraternity.
 Although not in critical condition, his left arm was injured and had to recover for a few months.
 Amidst the dilemma, Urbandub enlisted Faspitch guitarist Russell Manaloto and Mong Alcaraz of Chicosci to fill in for John, who was still active with the band despite the injury.
-John recovered in less than a year and even went on to shoot the "A New Tattoo" video and perform live with metal braces on his arm.
+John recovered in less than a year and went on to shoot the "A New Tattoo" video and perform live with metal braces on his arm.

 Embrace (2005)

 With the 2005 release of the album Embrace, the band has kept Lighter Records as their management arm and guide.
 In line with their ideals, EMI allowed them the creative freedom to record their album on their home soil of Cebu.
-Added to that, they have been able to maintain their independent principles while taking major steps into the scene that has awaited their new sound.
-Embrace's singles, "Alert The Armory", "Frailty", "Endless, A Silent Whisper" and the pop anthem "First of Summer" culled from the third album Embrace, became one of the most played songs on local radio.
-Serving up the band's usual host of poetic metaphors through guitar riffs and screaming drums single after single came rolling like Urbandub's name is glued on top of the charts.
+Embrace's singles, "Alert The Armory", "Frailty", "Endless, A Silent Whisper" and the pop song "First of Summer" culled from the third album Embrace, became one of the most played songs on local radio.